 The prospects go through different stages of awareness like identifying they have a problem, and finding a solution to buying it, and after studying them, you can craft great engaging content & landing pages.

 For example, Will a person purchase a solution without knowing he has a problem?

 You should tell him that he has a problem and you are one to provide the best solution out there in the most genuine way.
 Then only you will be able to sell your product/service quickly.

 Let me explain what the meaning of each state is.

-Suppose, a person is unaware of his increasing weight & don’t have any diet plan.
-He is fine with the routine and hasn’t experienced any symptom of obesity.
+Suppose, a person is unaware of his increasing weight and doesn’t have any diet plan.
+He is fine with the routine and hasn’t experienced any symptoms of obesity.

-The same person found that he has got some extra pounds than his regular and looking a little bit fat.
+The same person found that he has got some extra pounds than his regular and looks a little bit fat.
 He knows that it’s causing him other health problems too.